MerlinB/bitcoinobjects.org/src/docs/index.md

 ## Bitcom compatibility

 Every Bitcom protocol is already valid in our generalized protocol.
 The only part missing for it to be considered a valid object is that the Bitcom protocol identifier does not point to an object yet.
-Existing protocols can incrementally adopt Bitcoin Objects by adding object references as types without the need to add every reference at once.
+Existing protocols can incrementally adopt Bitcoin Objects by adding object references as keys without the need to add every reference at once.

 Here is an example of unwriter's [BitPic](https://bitpic.network/about) protocol: